xiaoluoboding/vue-smart-widget/README.md

 # vue-smart-widget

 > Smart widget is a flexible and extensible content container component.
-It includes options for headers and footers, a wide variety of content.
-If you use with grid, it also have a draggable and resizable grid layout, base on [vue-grid-layout](https://github.com/jbaysolutions/vue-grid-layout).
+It includes header and body part, and widget body includes editbox、content、footer.
+If you use with grid, it also have a draggable and resizable grid layout, base on Vue2.5.+ & [vue-grid-layout](https://github.com/jbaysolutions/vue-grid-layout).

 ## Installation